jbmitch/transit-gateway/verifying-connectivity.md

 Double check that you have connected the correct resources.
 In addition, make sure you have the correct [IAM permissions](/docs/transit-gateway?topic=transit-gateway-iam#iam) to use {{site.data.keyword.tg_full_notm}} and {{site.data.keyword.cloud_notm}} VPC for the connections you are attempting to make.

+If you cannot access the provisioning page successfully, you might want to check that your account administrator did not disable visibility to the (IBM Cloud Catalog)[https://cloud.ibm.com/docs/account?topic=account-manage-catalog].

 ## Dealing with overlapping prefixes
 {: #overlapping-prefixes}